nganhtuan63/devops-docker/README.md

-#Setup Development Environment with Docker
+#Docker Tutorial - Setup Development Environment with Docker

 If your host machine is not a linux-based OS, please download VirtualBox and Vagrant to setup a Virtual Linux Host OS.